FrnchTst/Learning_Projects/README.txt

     although the lectures were only referenced if I failed to replicate the desired results on my own.
-The only classes that were included in the final submission to Duke's website were RecommendationRunner, FourthRatings, TrueFilter, and YearAfterFilter as anything else was either unused or supplemented by the website.
+The only classes that were included in the final submission to Duke's website were RecommendationRunner, FourthRatings, TrueFilter, and YearAfterFilter as anything else was either unused or supplemented by the website, so those will be the most clearly documented files.

 -How to Run the Program
     Go to https://www.dukelearntoprogram.com/capstone/recommender.php?id=DJ4d6VjO7iWrgC